 Fax:(01) 676 1943

-If you have been refused a quotation for motor insurance, you are entitled to go to the Declined Cases Committee of Insurance Ireland who will obtain a motor insurance quotation for you.
+If you have been refused a quotation for motor insurance, you can email the Declined Cases Committee of Insurance Ireland who will help you obtain a motor insurance quotation.

 5 Harbourmaster Place